Hunt.io 3.0: Threat Hunting, Redefined

 One IP.
 One domain.
 One hash.
 In the hands of a good hunter, that's enough to unravel an entire campaign.
 But most tools stop at the lookup.
 Hunt 3.0 doesn't.

 This release is built around the idea that every indicator is a doorway, and your job is to walk through it without hitting a dead end.
 We rebuilt the whole platform to make that possible, giving investigators full infrastructure context from a single indicator, inside one platform.
-We're also launching a free API, no credit card required, so you can stop copying and pasting and start automating.

 Here's a quick look at what's new: